 Performance obligations within a contract are identified based on the products and services promised to be transferred in the contract.
 When a contract includes more than one promised product or service, the Company must apply judgment to determine whether the promises represent multiple performance obligations or a single, combined performance obligation.
-This evaluation requires the Company to determine if the promises are both capable of being distinct, where the customer can benefit from the product or service on its own or together with other resources readily available, and are distinct within the context of the contract, where the transfer of products or services is separately identifiable from other promises in the contract.
-When both criteria are met, each promised product or service is accounted for as a separate performance obligation.
+This evaluation requires the Company to determine if the promises are both capable of being distinct, where the customer can benefit from the product or service on its own or together with other resources readily available, and are distinct within the context of the contract, where the transfer of products or service is accounted for as a separate performance obligation.
 In cases where the promises are distinct, the Company is further required to evaluate if the promises are a series of products and services that are substantially the same and have the same pattern of transfer to the customer (referred to as the "series" guidance).
 When the Company determines that promises meet the series guidance, they are accounted for as a single, combined performance obligation.